2021–2026 NCAA conference realignment: Exit Texas State, enter Louisiana Tech

 As noted in the Pac-12 section, Texas State was officially announced on June 30, 2025 as a new Pac-12 member effective in 2026–27.
 With TXST having flirted with a move to the MW in 2024, the SBC started evaluating candidates for a replacement at that time, and Louisiana Tech—which had been an SBC member from 1991 to 2001—emerged as the frontrunner.
 These discussions took center stage again following TXST's Pac-12 move, and the SBC presidents and chancellors met on July 10 to discuss inviting Louisiana Tech.
 While some leaders of schools in the conference's East Division (Note: Since the 2024 season, the SBC has been the only FBS conference to be split into football divisions.) pushed back on the invitation, in the end the proposed invitation to Louisiana Tech received approval from the required 10 of 13 members.
 The formal vote to invite Louisiana Tech followed on July 14.
 While full details of Tech's entry remained to be worked out, a 2026 entry date was expected.

+When Louisiana Tech accepted the SBC invitation, it notified CUSA of its planned 2026 departure date.
+Three days later, CUSA pushed back, citing provisions of conference bylaws, but left the door open for a buyout.
+Despite several months of negotiations, no agreement was reached, which led the University of Louisiana System, whose membership includes established SBC members Louisiana and ULM as well as Louisiana Tech, to file suit against CUSA on Tech's behalf in the school's home of Lincoln Parish, Louisiana on March 5, 2026.
+In the following week, CUSA and the SBC released their 2026 football schedules, with Tech included in both, which at the time gave the Bulldogs 20 scheduled games (compared to the FBS limit of 12).
+This led the website FootballScoop to declare the dispute over the terms of Tech's CUSA departure to be "public, ugly, and also a little bit hilarious."
+In April, CUSA and Tech reached a buyout agreement that allowed Tech to leave for the SBC in July 2026.